-The Nutech Model 2010 sampling console and the Clean Air Model 3080, which was used for exhaust gas moisture content sampling, was calibrated prior to and after the testing program.
+The Nutech Model 2010 sampling console, which was used for exhaust gas moisture content sampling, was calibrated prior to and after the testing program.
 This calibration uses the critical orifice calibration technique presented in USEPA Method 5.
 The metering console calibration exhibited no data outside the acceptable ranges presented in USEPA Method 5.